 The subsidiary is one of the ways in which a foreign company can establish its presence on the market.
 When business owners set up a subsidiary in Singapore, the parent company has already reached a certain level of development that will require expansion.
 In practice, the foreign company will own shares in the subsidiary and thus have an important level of control.

-Investors who wish to set up a subsidiary in Singapore can register a private limited company in Singapore.
+Investors who wish to set up a subsidiary in Singapore can set up a private limited company in Singapore.
 The LLC is the preferred business form in this case as it offers a number of advantages, including fast and easy incorporation.

 In this article, we describe the main characteristics of the Singapore subsidiary as well as the incorporation process.
 Foreign entrepreneurs can always reach out to our team who specializes in the formation of a Singapore limited company in order to receive more information on how they should proceed.

 The key characteristics of the subsidiary

 The subsidiary is often chosen as the manner in which a foreign company may establish its operations in Singapore.
 As opposed to the branch, it does not deem the foreign legal entity liable for its actions and it is much more independent from it.
 Below, our agents who specialize in setting up a private limited company in Singapore describe the characteristics of the subsidiary that is incorporated as this business form:

 - Ownership and control: the foreign company can own 100% of its Singapore subsidiary, allowing it to control part of its activities.

 - Registered address: the subsidiary will need to have a registered office in Singapore; it cannot be a home office.

 - Management: the subsidiary will have at least one director and there is a requirement for the director to be a Singapore resident.